Coronavirus (COVID-19 ) Information

 PRIVATE SCHOOLS RELEASED FROM TEA GUIDELINES:

-The most recent executive order (found here) states the following: “For the remainder of the 2019-2020 school year, public schools may resume operations for the summer as provided by, and under the minimum standard health protocols found in, guidance issued by the Texas Education Agency (TEA).
+The executive order (found here) states the following: “For the remainder of the 2019-2020 school year, public schools may resume operations for the summer as provided by, and under the minimum standard health protocols found in, guidance issued by the Texas Education Agency (TEA).
 Private schools and institutions of higher education are encouraged to establish similar standards.
 Notwithstanding anything herein to the contrary, schools may conduct graduation ceremonies consistent with the minimum standard health protocols found in guidance issued by the TEA.”

 What Does This Mean?:

 This means that private schools may publish their own reopening standards.
 Two important things to keep in mind:

 1. The TEA guidelines establish a standard of care.
 This means that to deviate from these guidelines too much may open your school to legal liability.